 Furnishing of Alcohol to a Minor usually falls into two main categories: cashiers and college age young adults.
-The Furnishing of Alcohol to a Minor law itself doesn't differential, since it merely makes it illegal for a person over 21 years of age to give or sell alcohol to a minor (under 21).
+The Furnishing of Alcohol to a Minor law makes it illegal for a person over 21 years of age to give or sell alcohol to a minor (under 21).
 You can read the specific Statute and Punishments for Furnishing Alcohol to a Minor below.

-Retail clerks, checkout people, and employees of bars or restaurants, are the most common recipient of Furnishing of Alcohol to a Minor.
+Retail clerks, checkout people, and employees of bars or restaurants, are the most common recipients of Furnishing of Alcohol to a Minor.
 Most of the time, serving an underage person is an oversight, often during a busy period of work.
 The offense is charged against the employee directly, and is a criminal offense.
 Often, the establishment is also cited, although through civil law or citation.
-Which is unfair to the employee.

 The second situation of Furnishing Alcohol to a Minor involve a friend or relative purchasing alcohol for a minor.
 Usually a party or while camping at one of the Travis County parks.